A Planet Named Shayol: Plot summary

 The protagonist, Mercer, who lives within the Empire, has been convicted of "a crime that has no name".
-He is condemned by the Empire to the planet Shayol, in which he lives in a penal colony whose inhabitants must undergo grotesque physical mutations caused by tiny symbiotes called dromozoans.
+He is condemned by the Empire to the planet Shayol, where he lives in a penal colony whose inhabitants must undergo grotesque physical mutations caused by tiny symbiotes called dromozoans.
 Most grow extra organs, which the Empire harvests for medical purposes.
-The bull-man B'dikkat administers the prisoners a drug called super-condamine to alleviate the pain of their punishment and from their surgeries.
+The bull-man B'dikkat administers the prisoners a drug called super-condamine that alleviates the pain of their punishment and various surgeries.

-More than a century pass.
+More than a century passes.
 Mercer has found a lover, named Lady Da.
-B'dikkat shows the couple a sight that horrifies him.
-Children have been sent to Shayol, alive, though with their brains removed.
-Lady Da knows how to contact the Lords of the Instrumentality, in order to intervene.
-The Lords arrive on Shayol.
-They are shocked by what they find.
-The children are the heirs to the throne.
-Apparently, the Imperium has become so bureaucratic and corrupt that it condemned them to prevent them committing treason when they matured.
+B'dikkat shows the couple a sight that horrifies him: children have been sent to Shayol—alive, though with their brains removed.
+Lady Da knows how to contact the Lords of the Instrumentality so that they can intervene.
+When the Lords arrive on Shayol, they are shocked by what they find.
+Moreover, the children there are heirs to the throne.
+Apparently, the Imperium has become so bureaucratic and corrupt that it condemned them to prevent them from committing treason when they matured.

-The Instrumentality voids their permission to allow the Empire to exist and to maintain Shayol.
-They will free the still sentient prisoners and to cure their suffering with a substitute for the super-condamine, namely an electronic "cap" which actives the pleasure center.
-The mindless prisoners are decapitated, leaving their bodies to be handled by the dromozoa while their heads are destroyed.
-Lady Da claims Mercer as her consort.
+The Instrumentality voids permission to allow the Empire to exist and to maintain Shayol.
+They will free the prisoners who are still sentient and provide a cure for their suffering with a substitute for the super-condamine, namely an electronic "cap" which stimulates the brain's pleasure center.
+The mindless prisoners will be decapitated, their heads "taken away and killed as pleasantly as we can manage, probably by an overdosage of super-condamine", leaving the bodies to be used by the dromozoa.
+Ultimately, Lady Da claims Mercer as her consort.

 Commander Suzdal appeared in "The Crime and the Glory of Commander Suzdal", a story set earlier in fictional history than this one.
 It apparently takes place in the Bright Empire from other of the Instrumentality works.